IriLrnr/EvIBM/DOCUMENTATION.md

 		- [Offspring_Position](#offspring_position)

 ## The model <a name="model"></a>
-This is an evolutive model.
-It is used to explore the mechanisms that allow speciation, and it's limits.
+This is an evolutionary model.
+It is used to explore the mechanisms that allow speciation.

-When the genetic flow between populations stop, as the time passes, populations reproduce only within.
+When genetic flow between two populations stop, as the time passes, populations reproduce only within.
 They accumulate mutations until the point where the genetic pool is so far apart, no one in one population can reproduce with anyone from the other.
 The process of isolation occurs because of distance in space.

 Isolation could happen due to a barrier, like rivers, mountains or seas, or just due to distance.
-But could a population with genetic flow within give rise to species?
-Theory says yes, but has never been.
+But could a population with genetic flow within give rise to new species?
+Theory says yes.
 That is simpatric speciation.

-There are a lot of questions still waiting for an answer, that an evolutive model can help.
+There are a lot of questions still waiting for an answer, that an evolutionary model can help.
 For example, how long does this process takes in different scenarios?
 Can two species become one again?
-Can speciation occurs without stopping the genetic flow?
+Can speciation occurs without putting geographic barriers to stop genetic flow?
 How does the size of the genome affects the speciation?
 And many, many others.

 ### Overview <a name="overview"></a>